FredHutch/rhapsody-merge-microbial/README.md

 using existing tools for taxonomic classification, such as Kraken2.
 Any such tool which provided a per-read classification can be used.
 The code in this repository may be used to merge the taxonomic classification results with the BD Rhapsody outputs.

+## Organization

+Each folder contains a tool used for merging the BD Rhapsody outputs with the results from a particular taxonomic classification tool.